We can all agree that college is an investment.

 “Money and investing and budgeting is 90 percent psychological and 10 percent mathematics.
 Saving and investing is a mindset,” he said.
 “Thinking for the long-term, unfortunately, isn’t something today’s students tend to do.”

 While long-term financial thinking may not be common among incoming freshman, Mike McGrath said, today’s millennials have a huge advantage over older generations: their love of technology.
-And that leads us to our next section.
+And that leads us to the next section.

-Robo-Advisors & Traditional Investments Are Great Options
+Robo-Advisors and Traditional Investments Are Great Options

 The investment landscape we live in today is a lot like the mobile phone market.
 The options that are available today are a lot sleeker, smoother and more versatile than what was available two decades ago.

 Kent Cubbage talked about what investing was like 20 years ago.
 You’d walk into a brokerage office and talk with an investment expert.

 “A lot of brokerage houses and investment places have made things a lot easier.
 My dad used to have to go to a fancy brokerage house to set up his retirement fund,” Kent said.
 “But now, the average person who is old enough to invest can set up a retirement account or a savings account in a matter of minutes instead of days or months like decades past.”

 The rock star of today’s investment opportunities are robo-advisors.
 Apps like Betterment, WealthFront and Acorns can be set up in about 15 minutes.
 The apps can take scheduled payments out of your bank account, or, in the case of Acorns, can deposit the change from every purchase you make on the credit card linked to your account.